Podcast: Play in new window | Download (Duration: 36:13 — 16.6MB) | Embed

 Barry Herbst notes that there are good Syrahs coming from Petaluma Gap.
 People come into Bottle Barn asking for Petaluma Gap.
 Every single crop that comes from the 85-acre Gap’s Crown vineyard has been excellent.

 Harvest this year has been difficult.
 They brought their Pinot Noir in about 3 weeks ago.
 Yield was light.
 There are some vineyards that got no crop at all, due to the drought.
 Even though this year’s yields are light, the quality is perfect by every measure.
-They saw a combination of small berries, which means intense flavors, and the acidity and sugar levels were maintained by cold nights.
+They saw a combination of small berries, which means intense flavors, and the acidity and sugar levels come from cold nights.

 Finally they taste a Pinot Noir, there are 2 barrels of wine from this half-acre site.